apache/servicemix4-nmr/examples/nmr/README.txt

 ---------------------------------
 cd this example folder
 mvn install
-Launch the karaf by running
+Launch the container by running bin/servicemix, bin/nmr or bin/karaf
-  bin/karaf
 in the root dir of this distribution.

 When inside the console, just run the following commands to install the